 I think it was when I had Finlay that my old anxieties began to return.
 At first, I don’t think I noticed.
 I put a lot of things down to being a stressed out first time mum.
 I had a pretty traumatic first few weeks after Finlay’s birth.
 Maybe this is what triggered it, being rushed to hospital?
 Maybe it was caring for such an innocent little human and realising there’s a lot of bad stuff out there and wanting to shield him from that?
 Slowly, slowly I began once again to withdraw.

 I found trying to fit in with mummy friends and mummy groups tiring and no matter how hard I tried, I just never seemed to fit.
-I would often go to groups on my own, hoping I would meet someone, but I never did.
-Then I began to dread going and then I stopped going.
-I stopped meeting mummy friend and today I have probably isolated myself to the point they don’t even remember who I am now.
+I started to groups on my own, hoping I would meet some friends, but I never did.
+Everybody already seemed to have their friends, clicks.
+Then I began to dread going, so I stopped.
+I stopped meeting my mummy friends and today I have probably isolated myself to the point they don’t even remember who I am now.
 All because of stupid anxiety!

 Earlier this year, I had a traumatic time at work (you can read about that here if you wish) and my anxiety became too much.
 New symptoms began to develop.
-Chest pains, insomnia and just a general lack of wanting to go out at all, worrying about the slightest thing that could happen.
+Chest pains, insomnia and just a general lack of wanting to go out at all.
+Worrying about the slightest thing that could happen.
 I took a step I had never taken before and went to the Doctor.
-The Doctor and I talked and I was diagnosed with generalist anxiety and offered CBT.
+The Doctor and I talked, I was diagnosed with generalised anxiety and offered CBT.
 I haven’t got round to booking in yet, as typically they had the wrong contact details.
 They wrote to me to ask me to call for an appointment and calling people is something I really struggle with because I don’t know what to expect from the conversation.
-I will but in my own time.
+I really need to get this sorted, but I am not sure I am ready just yet, my confidence is at an all time low.

 So for now, anxiety is a big part of my life again.
-I am determined to beat it, not to let anxiety win, but sometimes I wonder If I’m strong enough, I guess only time will tell!
+I am determined to beat it, not let anxiety win.
+I sometimes I wonder If I’m strong enough.
+All I know is I don’t want to look back at my life with regrets and to feel Anxiety defined who I always was.
+Its extremely hard and very tough, but its a battle I